ViliamV/todoist_scheduler/README.md

 ## Creating tasks
 ### Interactive
 You can create tasks using `task_creator.py`.
-They will be stored in directories `tasks`, but you can change it in `todoist_scheduler.conf`.
+They will be stored in directories `tasks`, but you can change it in `config`.
 ### Manual
 Each task is a separate plain text file in [TOML format](https://github.com/toml-lang/toml) that can be easily modified.
 To modify or create a new task, follow these conventions: